 The other service delivery models are referred to as pull-in programs.
 Pull-in programs consist of the provision of educational services to a student allowing him/her to be serviced in the regular class; this explains why these models are favored for inclusion.
 For example, two or more professionals (including the teacher) can coordinate their interventions within the class, as in a team teaching model.
-On the other hand, the professionals (including the special education teacher, depending on the needs of the student) can offer some individual consultation to the student's regular teacher.
+On the other hand, the professionals (including the special education teacher,3 depending on the needs of the student) can offer some individual consultation to the student's regular teacher.
 A professional team can also meet together for the planning of services and educational interventions.
 Some applications of the consultation model are well known in the field of psychology.
 As a matter of fact, the general typology's framework could be used to classify the service delivery models used by other specialists such as the speech therapist or the school psychologist.
 Here, we are using it to help provide an understanding of the service delivery models implemented (or that could be implemented) by the special education teacher to address the needs of each student.
-Figure 4.
-School service delivery models within a school integrated services framework.